lookinguparts/Interlace/README.md

 Read the [Chromatik User Guide](https://chromatik.co/guide).

+Backup the standard Chromatik application jar.
+Replace the Chromatik application JAR file with lib/[glxstudio-interlace-1.0.0-jar-with-dependencies.jar](lib%2Fglxstudio-interlace-1.0.0-jar-with-dependencies.jar)
+This JAR file contains the JOGL libraries necessary for shaders to work.
+This should be a temporary measure while issues with the Chromatik Plugin importing process are worked out.
+On Windows for example, the Chromatik application JAR file is located at C:\Program Files\Chromatik\app\glxstudio-1.0.0-jar-with-dependencies.

 Download the [Interlace package JAR](https://github.com/lookinguparts/Interlace/releases) from releases.
 Copy the JAR file to ~/Chromatik/Packages.
+Remove any pre-existing versions of the Interlace JAR that might be in that directory.
 Once you have the package installed, you should be able to import the model.
-Note that importing resources from the content package JAR is not currently working so you will need to download the model from the GitHub Repository and manually put it in ~/Chromatik/Models.